samuelstevens/biobench/docs/md/benchmark.md

     :   whether to run the NeWT benchmark.

     `plantnet_args: biobench.plantnet.Args`
-    :   arguments for the plantnet benchmark.
+    :   arguments for the Pl@ntNet benchmark.

     `plantnet_run: bool`
     :   whether to run the Pl@ntNet benchmark.